-Along with the rule language, IEPA included a statement of reasons (SR) and a motion for expedited review.
+Along with the rule language filed on May 20, 2015, IEPA included a statement of reasons (SR) and a motion for expedited review.
 IEPA also filed a motion asking the Board to adopt the proposal as an emergency rule while proceeding with expedited review.
 On June 4, 2015, the Board accepted the proposal without commenting on the merits of the proposal and directed the Clerk to provide first notice of the proposal.
-Also on June 4, 2015, the Board reserved ruling on the motion to adopt an emergency rule, requested that IEPA provide additional information, and invited public comment on the matter.
+Also on June 4, 2015, the Board reserved ruling on the motion to adopt an emergency rule, requesting that IEPA provide additional information and invited public comment on the matter.